JimDesu/basis-lang/spec.md

 - **Module scope.** Each module forms a top-level scope containing all its top-level declarations.
 - **Command body scope.** Each command body (including subcommand bodies, class-method bodies, lambda bodies, fexpr bodies) forms a scope that contains the command's parameters, implicit context parameters, and any locals introduced via `#name` placement.
 - **Block-marker body scope.** Each block-marker construct (`?` body, `?:` body, `|` body, `@` body, etc.) introduces a sub-scope inheriting from its enclosing scope.
 Names introduced inside a block-marker body are visible only within that body.
+- **Scope-block scope.** A `.scope` block (§3.17) introduces a sub-scope inheriting from its enclosing scope, exactly like a block-marker body: names introduced inside it via `#` are visible only within the block and gone at the dedent, and may shadow enclosing bindings (G.10).
 - **Subcommand body scope.** A subcommand's body has its own lexical scope per §3.12; the subcommand does *not* capture from the enclosing command's scope.

 A scope holds a set of `(name, type, mode)` triples.
 Multiple bindings of the same name in the same scope is a static error (§6.3's same-scope rule for identifier shapes specifically).